thien/stereo.vision/report.md

 - Performing another morphological closing
 - Removing noisy/small pixels again through contour detection

-## 8. Object Detection
+## 8. Obstacle Detection

-With Object detection, we simply look at the points within the convex hull of the remaining road image.
-Points that are not recognised as the road but are within the confines of the hull are treated as objects on the road.
+With Obstacle detection, we simply look at the points within the convex hull of the remaining road image.
+Points that are not recognised as the road but are within the confines of the hull are treated as obstacles on the road.

 This is performed by:
 - creating a convex hull of the image
 - creating a mask using the convex hull
-- inverting the original road image to show the object spots
+- inverting the original road image to show the obstacle spots
 - colouring the corresponding points yellow
-- overlaying the object points onto the resulting image
+- overlaying the obstacle points onto the resulting image

 ## 9. Drawing Road and Normal Shapes